usnistgov/FIPS201/_FIPS201/frontend.md

     (CTE authentication) such as a host computer system.

-The PIN falls into the first category, the PIV Card Application Administration Key into the second category, and the CHUID, biometric credentials, symmetric keys, and asymmetric keys into the third.
+The PIN falls into the first category, the PIV Card Application Administration Key into the second category, and the biometric credentials, symmetric keys, and asymmetric keys into the third.
 The fingerprint templates for on-card comparison fall into the first and third categories.

 ### 4.2.1 Cardholder Unique Identifier (CHUID)